CodeYourFuture/SQL-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Ali Nosratipour
 - Your City:
 - Your Slack Name:

 # Homework Details

-- Module:
+- Module:sql
-- Week:
+- Week:3

 # Notes